Download it here absolutely free >> .

 Dr. Bulent Gukay of Keele University puts it this way:

 “This system of the U.S. dollar acting as global reserve currency in oil trade keeps the demand for the dollar ‘artificially’ high.
-This enables the U.S. to carry out printing dollars at the price of next to nothing to fund increased military spending and consumer spending on imports.
+This enables the U.S. to carry out printing dollars at a price of next to nothing to fund increased military spending and consumer spending on imports.
 There is no theoretical limit to the amount of dollars that can be printed.
 As long as the U.S. has no serious challengers, and the other states have confidence in the U.S. dollar, the system functions.”

 Pay particular attention to Dr. Gukay’s comment regarding “serious challengers” to the United States.
 And as the global economy continues to evolve, a whole host of competing currencies will rise to challenge the current dollar hegemony.
 In fact, that movement is already afoot.

 What does that mean for you?
-In essence, expect more perpetual wars against faceless and nameless enemies as we have seen in the War on “Terror.”
+In essence, expect perpetual wars against faceless and nameless enemies as we have seen in the War on “Terror.”

 Expect the theater for these conflicts to be conveniently staged in Western Asia — where the majority of the world’s oil supplies lay waiting for their Western “liberators.”

 When you “follow the money”, everything begins to make much more sense.

 TAGS: the petrodollar system, petrodollars, bretton woods, nixon shock, dollar collapse